Updated 12 July 2019

 - Pau D’Arco Tea – Just not enough compelling evidence to make it worth the money.

 - Laetrile/ Amygdalin – Ah, the old B17 controversy.
 If you haven’t heard about it before it’s worth reading up the history just for the story – so much intrigue and conspiracy theorizing.
 I mean, it’s cyanide so I totally believe it could kill cancer cells but I also believe it could kill healthy cells.
 There’s lots of controversial science-y explanations for why the cyanide is only activated in cancer cells but nothing legitimate enough for me.
-To be clear because there was some confusion after this post was published, this is on the list of supplements I am not taking because I believe them harmful.

 In the Backlog to Research